 The range of assistive equipment is growing all the time as technology develops.

-Utility companies and banks are required to make their services more accessible.
-Many now provide bills and statements in large print and personal account details can be accessed via a telephone call and call back facility.
+Utility companies and banks must make their services accessible.
+You might be able to get bills and statements in large print, or personal account details via a phone call.

-For details of other organisations that can support you, download a copy of our Useful contacts for people with a visual impairment.
+For details of other organisations who can help you, download a copy of Useful contacts for people with a visual impairment.